-Player fees for the 2023 season are $800.
-On acceptance of a roster spot on one of our teams, half of this fee ($400) is due.
+Player fees for the 2024 season are $800 for ages 8U-14U.
+For the 7U age group, the total fee is $500.
+On acceptance of a roster spot on one of our teams, half of the player fee is due.
 There is also an option to pay in full at the time you accept your roster spot.

 Player fees cover the cost of our organization's base player fee, 2 passes to our annual beer tasting fundraiser event and a $100 fundraising fee.
 Please note there will be additional fundraising options for those that wish to offset their player fees.

 As a part of registration, all players receive the following every year:

 New Uniform Hat, New Uniform Pants, New Uniform Game Socks (2 pair)